 |10||Information related to the Minority Serving Institutions portion of the CARES Act.||

-University of the Pacific has partially expended the HEERF MSI funding for the quarters ending Sept.
-30 and Dec.
-31, 2021, in the amounts of $21,592 and $1,587, respectively.
+University of the Pacific has fully expended the HEERF MSI funding for the quarters ending Sept.
+30, 2021, Dec.
+31, 2021 and Mar.
+31, 2022 in the amounts of $21,592, $1,587, and $4,436 respectively.
 These funds were expended to help cover expenses to monitor and suppress coronavirus in accordance with public health guidelines.